impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 To answer this, I want to print out the value of the local variable `words` (as well as its length) to the screen when I try to tab-complete using the `rbenv` command.
 But to do this, I have to actually go into my local `rbenv` installation and edit its code.
 Exciting, right?

 Since I don't know where that code lives, I have to find where it was installed.
 I know I installed `rbenv` using `homebrew`, so I Google "homebrew where is package installed".
-[The first link](https://web.archive.org/web/20220827131359/https://mkyong.com/mac/where-does-homebrew-install-packages-on-mac/) tells me to check in `/usr/local/Cellar`.
+[The first link](https://web.archive.org/web/20220827131359/https://mkyong.com/mac/where-does-homebrew-install-packages-on-mac/){:target="_blank" rel="noopener"} tells me to check in `/usr/local/Cellar`.
 I do so, and I find the directory `/usr/local/Cellar/rbenv/1.2.0/` which includes the `completions` directory and the `rbenv.zsh` file I've been reading in Github.
 I open it up and it looks the same as what I've seen so far:

 ```
 if [[ ! -o interactive ]]; then